 - All awardees of CARRA-Arthritis Foundation funding must abide by the procedures outlined in the CARRA Publications Policy when presenting/publishing findings from their projects.
 This includes submitting all abstracts and manuscripts to the CARRA Publications Committee for approval prior to submission and acknowledging the support of CARRA and the Arthritis Foundation by including the following language: “The authors wish to acknowledge CARRA, and the ongoing Arthritis Foundation financial support of CARRA.”
 Refer to the current Publications and Presentation Guidelines for complete details.

-IMPORTANT UPDATE FOR SMALL GRANT APPLICANTS USING CARRA REGISTRY DATA/SAMPLES
+IMPORTANT UPDATE FOR GRANT APPLICANTS USING CARRA REGISTRY DATA/SAMPLES

 Grant applicants that intend to utilize the CARRA Registry or CARRA-related data and/or samples (including Legacy Registry and APPLE data/samples) must receive approval from the CARRA Data Sample Share Committee (DSSC) prior to submitting their grant applications.
-Applicants will be required to provide documentation of DSSC approval at the time of submitting a grant application.
-The request must match the intended use outlined in the grant proposal.
-Failure to receive approval of the data and/or sample request prior to submission of the grant application will result in the administrative decline of the application.
+These requests take 4-6 weeks to process.

-Data/sample requests take up to 4 weeks for review and approval.
-Please keep this in mind as you plan your grant application.
 For more information on requesting data/samples and to access the request form, please visit the CARRA Data and Samples Request area of the wiki.
 The deadline for 2022 Spring Grant Cycle DSSC requests is February 1, 2022.